thomas-planchard/moonshotProject/Docs/Functional/FunctionalSpecification.md

 ![Account Creation and Management](../pictures/accountDiagram.png)

 #### 4.2.2 Dashboard
-- Presents current carbon footprint statistics, steps, calories burned, and coins earned.
+- Presents current carbon footprint statistics, steps (number), calories burned (kcal), distance traveled (km) and coins earned.
-- Displays offers based on user activity and location, promoting eco-friendly alternatives.
+- Displays offers based on user activity and location.
 Those offers will be in partnership with eco-responsible brands and regional services.
 The user will be able to see the offers only if he is in the region where the offer is available.
 Nevertheless, this feature will be simulated in the first version of the app.

 - The dashboard will be the first screen that the user will see when he opens the app.